 Architecture

-Regarding Art Deco architecture in historic buildings, Condesa is our favorite neighborhood as each street is completely unique from the next, while Polanco has more modern architecture.
+If you’re an architecture buff, Polanco vs Condesa is a tie.
+Regarding Art Deco architecture in historic buildings, Condesa is our favorite neighborhood as each street is unique from the next, while Polanco has more modern architecture.

 Solo Travelers

-For solo travelers or longer stays, Condesa is a great option as there are more travelers and also more going on if you’re really looking to dip into the local creative and arts scene.
-It’s also a short walk from other hip neighborhoods like Roma and Juarez and also easy to day trip to the south of the city.
+Regarding Polanco vs Condesa for solo travelers, we suggest Condesa.
+The Condesa is an excellent option for solo travelers or longer stays, as there are more travelers and more going on if you’re looking to dip into the local creative and arts scene.
+It’s also a short walk from other hip neighborhoods like Roma and Juarez and an easy day trip to the city’s south.
 Both neighborhoods are generally safe areas and have modern amenities.

 Parks